leeclemens/check_elasticsearch_snapshot/README.md

 A basic Nagios/Icinga plugin to check the status and age of an Elasticsearch snapshot.

 By default all Snapshots are checked for status and age.
-You can also specify a specific snapshot to check.
+You can also specify a specific repository to check.

 ## Installation
 ### Requirements